-Now whatever the issues between Malaysia, the hosting nation and Israel, there’s no need for it when it comes to Squash, either way sport are a good way of bringing countries together and making peace.
+Now whatever the issues between Malaysia, the hosting nation, and Israel, there’s no need for it when it comes to Squash, either way, the sport is a good way of bringing countries together and making peace.

 On social media, there have been stories of alleged racial discrimination against Israel by Malaysia – now if this proved to be true; it is advisable that there is going to some full-scale investigation by the authorities – the national governing bodies.

-Personally, it is not a racial issue as Malaysia is friendly country and diverse.
+Personally, it is not a racial issue as Malaysia is a friendly country and diverse.

 So what are the social ramifications of political issues in Squash?
-Well there is a few….
+Well, there are a few….